quobyte/kubernetes/client_quick_setup.md

 To access a Quobyte volume a pod has to run on a Kubernetes node which has a Quobyte client running.
 The client runs inside of a Pod and makes the Quobyte storage accessible to other pods.

+We provide two different DaemonSet definitions: the [recommended one](deploy/client-ds.yaml) and [legacy one](deploy/client-ds-legacy.yaml).
+The former can be used only with explicit user and group mapping.
+The latter allows you to resolve user and group identity using a host Name Service Switch (NSS), which we do not recommend as this approach poses certain security and system stability risks.
+We provide the legacy DaemonSet configuration for backward compatibility reasons only.
+If using identity mapping feature is not suitable for your deployment scenario we recommend you to create a customized version of our client Docker image.
+This way you can apply necessary changes in the container's NSS facility to meet your requirements.

 Quobyte clients run in the quobyte namespace.
 ```bash